jajp777/IR_stuff/README.md

-###sniffer.ps1###
+###Invoke-RawCap.ps1###

 This is a script I wrote to capture localhost traffic, i.e. like RawCap.exe but in powershell.
-Tested in powershell v2.
+Tested in powershell v2 on Win7.